analusis/analusis.github.io/_pages/about.md

 ---
 title: About me
 subtitle: Learning data analytics
-description: Personal is the perfect theme for developers, designers and other creatives.
+description: This page describes internet-safe information about me and the beginning of my journey into data analytics.
-featured_image: /images/demo/about.jpg
+featured_image: /images/about.jpg
 ---

 ## Who